Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Introduction

 Our paper is related to a large literature on causal mediation analysis that assesses direct and indirect effects based on selection-on-observables assumptions imposing the conditional exogeneity of the treatment and the mediator given observed covariates, see for instance \citet{FlFl09}, \citet{ImKeYa10}, \citet{Hong10}, \citet{TchetgenTchetgenShpitser2011}, and \citet{Huber2012}, among many others.
 It is specifically related to studies aiming at testing the absence of a direct effect or full mediation when (implicitly or explicitly) imposing such selection-on-observables assumptions.
 In contrast to this literature, we do not impose selection-on-observables assumptions a priori, but propose a method that jointly tests this assumption together with full mediation under specific conditions.

 Our work is also closely related to \citet{deLunaJohansson2012} and \citet{huberkueck2022}, who develop tests for the conditional independence of an instrumental variable given treatment and covariates.
 Under certain conditions, this implies that the selection-on-observables assumption holds for the treatment and the instrument, and that the instrument does not directly affect the outcome.
 In our setting, the treatment plays the role of the instrument, and the mediators take the role of the treatment in the context of their tests.
 As noted above, we make use of a DR approach proposed in \citet{Apfel2023learning}, which yields an asymptotically normal test statistic under suitable regularity conditions.

-Our paper is also related to \citet{kwon2024testing}, who test for full mediation alone, without simultaneously verifying the identifiability of the indirect effects based on the selection-on-observables assumption.
-In the absence of the latter, they adopt a partial identification approach akin to the literature on testing instrumental variable (IV) assumptions; see, for example, \citet{Kitagawa2008}, \citet{HuMe11}, \citet{MoWa2014}, and \citet{farbmacher2022instrument}.
+Our paper is also related to \citet{kwon2024testing}, who develop a test for full mediation that is robust to mediator endogeneity and therefore does not imply simultaneously verifying the identifiability of indirect effects based on the selection-on-observables assumption.
+Their method is based on a partial identification approach akin to the literature on testing instrumental variable (IV) assumptions; see, for example, \citet{Kitagawa2008}, \citet{HuMe11}, \citet{MoWa2014}, \citet{farbmacher2022instrument}, and \citet{sun2023instrument}. \citet{kwon2024testing} show that the testable constraints on the joint distribution of the outcome and mediator conditional on treatment, arising from the multiple mediator values considered in their paper, are sharp, in the sense that they exhaust all testable information in the data: if these constraints are satisfied, there exists a data generating process that satisfies full mediation and is consistent with the observable data.

+Relative to \citet{kwon2024testing}, one may ask why it is valuable to test the joint null of full mediation and mediator exogeneity, given that these correspond to distinct types of failure -- one concerning the causal mechanism and the other statistical identification.
+Our joint approach is motivated by the fact that, in many empirical applications of causal mediation analysis, the objective is not merely to demonstrate that a mechanism may exist, but to point-identify its magnitude.
+Because point identification of all mechanisms through which a treatment affects the outcome, based solely on observed mediators, is not possible if either full mediation fails or the mediator is endogenous, rejection of our joint null provides a critical diagnostic signal.
+While \citet{kwon2024testing} focus on whether there exists any distribution of potential outcomes consistent with full mediation, even in the presence of endogeneity, our test is additionally useful for assessing whether fully mediated treatment effects are point-identified.